 Where there is one louse, there are likely to be hundreds or thousands more.
-A lice outbreak can spread very quickly but there is one thing that spreads even faster – misinformation about lice and lice treatment.
+A lice outbreak can spread very quickly, but there is one thing that spreads even faster, and that is misinformation about lice and lice treatments.
 Lice myths and misconceptions are everywhere, and they lead many people to try ineffective and sometimes dangerous lice control methods.

-In this article, we will explore some of the most common myths and misconceptions about lice and lice treatment so you will be prepared in the event of a lice outbreak.
+In this article, we explore some of the most common myths and misconceptions about lice and lice treatments to help prepare you in the event of a lice outbreak.

 The 7 Most Common Myths About Lice